Description

 Walking in God’s righteousness requires not only a moment of forgiveness but a continual reliance on His grace.
 This grace sustains us daily, helping us to resist sin and live in the freedom of God’s Spirit.
 As Paul shared in 2 Corinthians 12:9, God’s grace is “sufficient,” meaning it supplies all we need for life and godliness.
 It’s His ongoing provision and strength, not our own efforts, that enable us to fulfill His will.

-In summary, Jesus’ words to the woman caught in adultery capture God’s heart for each of us: forgiveness and freedom to walk blamelessly.
+Want Peace of Mind?
+Jesus’ words to the woman caught in adultery capture God’s heart for each of us: forgiveness and freedom to walk blamelessly.
 He calls us to holiness, and through His grace, He provides the transformation, guidance, and strength needed to live out that calling.
 This is the essence of a life lived in God’s Kingdom—saved, transformed, and empowered by His grace to reveal His love and righteousness to the world.

 How often do you give God the opportunity to share His heart and mind with you, what He thinks, and how He feels about the things going on in and around you?